-Integrating heterogeneous unified communications (UC) environments after a merger or acquisition can be challenging, but corporate divestitures can be equally thorny, as one UC pro learned after he was tasked with surgically detaching legacy infrastructure and reconstructing a UC strategy
+Integrating heterogeneous unified communications (UC) environments after a merger or acquisition can be challenging, but corporate divestitures can be equally thorny, as one UC pro learned after he was tasked with surgically detaching legacy infrastructure and reconstructing a UC strategy with minimal service disruptions.

 "We had from January 2010 until June 2011 to basically separate from the [previous parent company] and rebuild our [communications] infrastructure while maintaining business as usual," said Nagy Nagiub, manager of voice and data communications at Peoples Natural Gas, a Pittsburgh-based utility company that was spun out of its parent company, Dominion, last year.
 "The [legacy] equipment [we owned] was 15 years old ... and hadn't been upgraded or cared for.
 We had to build everything from scratch."